Managing-Library-Mobile-App/Backend/docker_and_setup/SETUP.md

 To download the application, use clone https://github.com/Managing-Library-Mobile-App/Backend.git

+# REQUIRED SECRET FILES
+To actually run the app, two files are required in the static folder: cert.pem and key.pem They are not in the repository and need to be added manually as they cannot be exposed

 # LOCAL SETUP
 Go to the project's root directory
 To run the app locally, use: